raspberrypilearning/tree-life-simulator/en/step_3.md

 --- task ---

-On the stage, right-click on the tree managementh slider and select **change slider range**.
+On the stage, right-click on the tree management slider and select **change slider range**.

 Change the range to between `0` and `5`.